 The platform has three medical liaison plans.
 If you’re taking your family on a three-week trip, the Liaison Travel Economy plan will cost you $78.

-Basically, these plans come with a $50,000 maximum limit for medical needs, excluding the injuries incurred through hazardous activities.
+These plans come with a $50,000 maximum limit for medical needs, excluding the injuries incurred through hazardous activities.

 Trip Insurance Plans